japgolly/scalajs-react/extra/PERF.md

 There exist two mixins, out-of-the-box, to help you monitor reusability.
 Use them instead of `shouldComponentUpdate`.

-1. `shouldComponentUpdateWithOverlay` - An overlay on the screen showing how many updates were prevented and how many required.
-   Clicking on the overlay will print detail to the console.
+1. `shouldComponentUpdateWithOverlay` - Adds an overlay beside each mounted instance of the component, showing how many updates were prevented and how many were rendered.
+You can hover over it for some detail, and click it to print more to the JS console.
+[Live demo](http://japgolly.github.io/scalajs-react/#examples/reusability).
 2. `shouldComponentUpdateAndLog` - Logs each callback evaluation to the console.

 Usage: